Stephen Twinoburyo: Career

 In 1994, Twinoburyo visited Soweto, South Africa, and it inspired him to move to the country in 1997.
 He lectured at the University of Pretoria, and taught in colleges in Pretoria and Cape Town.

 In 2008, Twinoburyo decided to found Uganda Professionals Living in South Africa (AUPSA), and worked as their chairman.
 In 2009, he organised a meeting of Ugandan expatriates in South Africa.
 The meeting was held in Sandton, South Africa.
 AUPSA was set up to connect Ugandan expatriates living in South Africa.
 Twinoburyo also worked for the Ugandan Civil Alliance Network.

 In 2010, Twinoburyo said that Ugandans were unhappy about the ticket prices for the 2010 FIFA World Cup in South Africa.
 In 2011, he condemned alleged human rights abuses in Uganda, and asked South African president Jacob Zuma not to attend the inauguration of Ugandan president Yoweri Museveni.

 In 2014, Twinoburyo set up and became the CEO of Scimatic Solutions, a South African company which helps students with maths and science tuition.
 He was inspired to set up the company after visiting the California Science Center and National Air and Space Museum in Washington, D.C.
 The company is based in Hatfield, Pretoria.

 Personal life

 Twinoburyo and his wife had three children.
-He died in South Africa on 1 January 2019 of a heart attack.
+He died in South Africa on 1 January 2019 of a heart attack, one week before his 49th birthday.
 His body was repatriated to Uganda.